jesajx/NSE-lab-documentation/docs/pages/guides/hardware/uart_background.md

 long as both ends agree on the timing and interpretation of the signal.
 In a sense all digital communication protocols are "TTL" on some level.

+A "pullup-resistor" or "pulldown-resistor" is used to set the default voltage level (the voltage when nothing is being sent).
+If the default is not set then the voltage level can "float" between the levels due to electromagnetic interference.

 ### RS-232
 [RS-232](https://en.wikipedia.org/wiki/RS-232) (a.k.a.
 EIA/TIA-232) is an old TTL-style serial communication